antarctica/bas-style-kit-docs/README.md

 Copyright 2017 NERC BAS.

-Unless stated otherwise, all documentation is licensed under the Creative Commons Public License - version 3.
+Except where otherwise stated, the materials that make up this website are subject to copyright, and are owned by the Natural Environment Research Council (NERC), of which the British Antarctic Survey (BAS) is a component body.

+Except where otherwise stated, content published on this website is made available under the [Creative Commons Public License (version 3)](https://creativecommons.org/licenses/by/3.0/) and can be reproduced subject to the terms of that license.

-All code is licensed under the MIT license.
+The underlying BAS Style Kit code is made available under the [MIT License](https://opensource.org/licenses/MIT) and can be reproduced subject to the terms of that license.

+Except where otherwise stated, please attribute the use of any content as:

+> Contains British Antarctic Survey materials, copyright NERC [Year].

 Copies of these licenses are included within this project.